About our practice nursing service

 Minor Illness Service

-The minor illness nurses at the practice, Eleanor McIntosh and Fiona Doig, provide many hours of minor illness consultations over a week.
+The Nurse Practitioners provide a full minor illness service.
 They are specially trained in the management of common minor illnesses and can see and treat a variety of problems, including:

 - back pain